joshpayette/remnant2-toolkit/ARCHITECTURE.md

 User accounts are managed via [NextAuth.js](https://next-auth.js.org/) with support for Discord and Reddit logins.
 The user and session data are persisted to the database for use in the site.

+There is also a separate server for handling loadout imports from the game's save files.
+This server is hosted on AWS via Elastic Beanstalk.
+The reason for this is that it is written in C# based on the hard work of Andrew Savinykh, and it cannot be hosted on Vercel.

 ## Database Schema

 _See [schema.prisma](./prisma/schema.prisma) for the latest schema._